w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 sudo apt install make clang pkg-config libssl-dev build-essential
 ```

-Note - if you are using OSX, if you have [Homebrew](https://brew.sh) installed, you can issue the following equivalent
+Note - if you are using OSX and you have [Homebrew](https://brew.sh) installed, you can issue the following equivalent
 command INSTEAD of the previous one:

 ```sh